eleozzr/desc/README.md

 Now you can install the current release of `desc` by the following three ways.

 * PyPI
-Directly install the package from PyPI:
+Directly install the package from PyPI.

 ```bash
 $ pip install desc
 ```
-Note: you need make sure that the `pip` is for python3，or we should install desc by:
+**Note**: you need to make sure that the `pip` is for python3，or we should install desc by
 ```bash
 python3 -m pip install desc
 #or
 pip3 install desc
 ```

-If you do not have sudo rights (when you get a permission denied error):
+If you do not have permission (when you get a permission denied error):

 ```bash
 $ pip install --user desc